-- The student is expected to review the textbooks, notes, and the lab handout and come to lab prepared to perform the scheduled experiment. - A laboratory notebook must be used to properly document all experimental procedures, observations, data, and measurements during the laboratory session.
+- The student is expected to review the textbooks, notes, and the lab handout and come to lab prepared to perform the scheduled experiment. - A bound pre-numbered laboratory notebook must be used to properly document all experimental procedures, observations, data, and measurements during the laboratory session.
 All entries must be in ink.
-Lab notebooks will be examined and graded at the end of each lab. - A type-written, clear, and informative laboratory report (in Word or PDF format) must be prepared for each experiment.
+The notebook must be dated and signed by the lab instructor or his teaching assistant.
+Raw data may be processed later.
+Lab notebooks will be examined periodically and collected at the end of the semester. - A type-written, clear, and informative laboratory report (in Word or PDF format) must be prepared for each experiment.
 The report must include the experiment title, objective, introduction and theory, experimental method, results and data analysis, observations, conclusions, and references.